A vision for the future

 UC Davis has embarked on a course to create a different kind of nursing school, one that goes beyond traditional boundaries with a vision to transform health care through nursing education, research and leadership.

-The Betty Irene Moore School of Nursing at UC Davis advances health and ignites leadership through innovative education, transformative research and bold system change.
+The Betty Irene Moore School of Nursing advances health and ignites leadership through innovative education, transformative research and bold system change.

-The Betty Irene Moore School of Nursing at UC Davis cultivates academic excellence through immersive, interprofessional and interdisciplinary education and research in partnership with the communities it serves.
+The Betty Irene Moore School of Nursing cultivates academic excellence through immersive, interprofessional and interdisciplinary education and research in partnership with the communities it serves.
 Faculty, staff and students discover and disseminate knowledge to advance health, improve quality of care and shape policy.

-The Betty Irene Moore School of Nursing at UC Davis cultivates academic excellence and addresses urgent societal needs through:
+The Betty Irene Moore School of Nursing cultivates academic excellence and addresses urgent societal needs through:

 - Leadership development—build capacity for advocacy and action at all levels.